berbzz13/youtube-kids-network-analysis/README.md

 Protection Act (COPPA) and Nigeria's Data Protection Act (NDPA) of 2023.

 The full findings are to be published in the companion articles:
-- *COPPA Versus the Nigeria Data Protection Act: A Comparative Analysis of Child Data Protection Frameworks*
+- A Comparative Analysis of Child Data Protection Frameworks under COPPA and the Nigeria Data Protection Act
-- *Network Traffic Analysis of YouTube Kids in Nigeria and the United States:
-  Empirical Findings on Differential Data Collection Practices*
+- An Empirical Comparative Network Traffic Analysis of YouTube Kids in Nigeria and the United States Examining Differential Data Collection Practices

 ## Repository Contents